Kushaltho/osticket-prereqs/README.md

 </p>
 <p>

-Since we havent created the resouce group for the VM yet, we will let it create one for us.
-Memorize or (not the best pratice but its only for this )write down the username and password.
-We will choose a windows OS , with 4vpc(so you can run the VM quicker)  leave the default setttings for the Network, Disk and create the VM.
+Since we haven't created the resource group for the VM yet, we will let it create one for us.
+Memorize or (not the best practice but its only for this )write down the username and password.
+We will choose a windows OS , with 4vpc(so you can run the VM quicker)  , leave the default settings for the Network, Disk and create the VM.
 </p>
 <br />